-The government’s Clean Air Plan, published 12 months ago, makes bold promises of reducing roadside pollution by offering HK$12 billion in subsidies to replace older engines.
+The government’s Clean Air Plan, published in 2013, made bold promises of reducing roadside pollution by offering HK$12 billion in subsidies to replace older engines.
 Sadly this is not going to happen overnight, nor is greening the ports by passing legislation demanding marine traffic to use cleaner fuels and forcing changes in urban planning to improve the air flow in our denser areas.

 Critics of the plan, including Friends of the Earth and the Clean Air Network, claim that a lot is being said but little is being done.
 It seems that awareness of Hong Kong pollution has been put at the top of the agenda rather than change – the main goal of the resolutions on pollution published last year was “for Hong Kong to be among the best in the world in understanding air quality so that we can continue to fight air pollution aggressively.”